 The way carp are served on the dinner table slightly varies with local tradition in one country to the next.
 In Slovakia and the Czech Republic, the carp is usually served breaded and fried along side dishes like cabbage soups and potato salads.
 In Poland, carp is only one part of an extensive 12-dish meal and often comes with dumplings, or pierogi.
 In Hungary, carp may often be cooked directly in a fish soup.

 If you are planning to have a traditional Christmas Eve supper and would like to feature Carp on the menu, place your order in one of our shops to make sure you are not disappointed. ( We also have Christmas turkey and Geese available for the festive period)

-We are open right up until 24th but orders will need to be made by the 19th December.
+We are open right up until 24th but orders will need to be made in one of our shops.